 Freezing - I do not recommend freezing salsa.
 When thawed, the texture is not the same.

 That depends on what salsa you are eating.
 Store-bought salsa tends to be is loaded with high sodium levels.
-The result is an unhealthy salsa.
+The result is unhealthy salsa.

 However, this recipe uses whole, unprocessed ingredients with minimal salt added.
 The result?
 A healthy salsa!